 What does it mean to flourish as a human being?

 That question guides the approach to the philosophical and religious texts Christ College students consider in Texts and Contexts I. Students engage texts directly, learning to interpret demanding material and discussing the reading with peers in small seminars four days a week.
 Once a week the entire first-year class gathers for a lecture, given by a member of the Christ College faculty or a scholar from outside the College who has special expertise in the subject matter.
-These lectures, which are followed by hourlong question-and-answer sessions, help students understand the historical context and milieu of a given text.
+These lectures and question-and-answer sessions help students understand the historical context and milieu of a given text.

 Weekly short writing assignments hone students’ ability to create compelling arguments in response to a text.
 Grades for the first semester are recorded as “satisfactory” or “unsatisfactory,” although professors give writing assignments “advisory” grades in traditional letter format to help students gauge their progress.

 Participation in the The First-Year Production is an integral part of the Christ College First-Year Program.
-Preparation begins with a weekly drama workshop; students then divide into teams dedicated to scriptwriting, music composition and performance, lighting, prop management, direction, and performance.
+Preparation begins with a weekly drama lab; students then divide into teams dedicated to scriptwriting, music composition and performance, lighting, prop management, direction, and performance.
 The work culminates in the November staging of an original 90-minute theater piece, with music, inspired by ideas and texts students encounter in their Christ College coursework.

-Texts and Contexts II begins with a cycle of close reading, discussion, and writing similar to the first semester’s, focused on a different set of texts and a different question.
-Interrogating texts that include literature as well as modern philosophy and theology, students concentrate on questions dealing with the nature of freedom, its limits, and conflicts that surround it.
+Texts and Contexts II begins with a cycle of close reading, discussion, and writing similar to the first semester’s, focused on modern questions about the relationship between individuals and society and individuals in society.
+Reading texts that include philosophy and literature, students concentrate on questions dealing with the nature of freedom, its limits, and conflicts that surround it.